Results Natural site to discover Parque Nacional Chirripó

 This expedition from San José, requires at least five days including one day at the summit

-To prepare for the climb, you should bring warm but light clothing, a good sleeping bag, water, energy food, a stove because it is forbidden to light a fire in the park, binoculars (indispensable during observation stops), a compass and a good map, or rather four if you prefer topographic maps (which are not so necessary), because, by chance of the cartography, the site of Chirripó is cut out between four topographic plates; the maps sold at the park entrance are sufficient.
-To carry this equipment, it is possible to rent a mule (along with a guide) by contacting the park guards.
-Annual rainfall varies from 2,700 to 6,000 mm; temperatures from 5°C to 19°C.
+Equipment.
+You'll need warm but light clothing, a good sleeping bag, water, energy food, a stove (for those who prefer camping in the refuge), as it's forbidden to light a fire in the park, binoculars (essential during observation stops), a compass and a good map, if you're on your own.
+To carry this equipment, you can hire a mule (at the same time as a guide) from the park wardens.
+Annual rainfall ranges from 2,700 to 6,000 mm; temperatures from 5°C to 19°C.

 Did you know?
 This review was written by our professional authors.